eiguren/intw/tutorials/siesta-intw/Tutorial.md

    /
    ```

-   `phonons=.true.` indicates that also the phonon structure has to be copied to the `save.intw` directory,`phdir` specifies where are placed the dynamical matrices and induced potentials, and `nqirr` indicates the number of irreducible q-points to be copied.
+   `phonons=.true.` indicates that also the phonon structure has to be copied to the `cu.save.intw` directory, `phdir` specifies where are placed the dynamical matrices and induced potentials, and `nqirr` indicates the number of irreducible q-points to be copied.

-   So, let's run `siesta2intw.x`:
+   So, let's run `siesta2intw.x` by typing:

    ```
    siesta2intw.x < copper.fdf | tee siesta2intw.out
    ```

-   This will create `cu.dvscf_q*`, `cu.dyn_q*` and `irrq_patterns.dat` files inside `cu.save.intw`, and it will also create automatically `qlist.txt`, which is needed by intw.
+   This will create the same files that we have seen in the first examples inside `cu.save.intw`, plus `cu.dyn_q*` files for the dynamical matrices, and `cu.dvscf_q*` and `irrq_patterns.dat` files for the induced potentials and the displacement patterns related to them, respectively.
+Additionally, `qlist.txt` file will also be created, which is needed by intw and contains a list of the irreducible q-points in Cartesian coordinates.

-3. Now that we have all the required information to compute the electron-phonon matrix elements, we can run intw's `ep_melements.x` utility.
+3. Now that we have all the required information in a format that intw can read, we can run intw's `ep_melements.x` utility to compute the electron-phonon matrix elements.
 But first, let's check `intw.in` file:

    ```
    $ cat intw.in